TheBoringPoker/pokerDB/README.md

 `Game` objects may be used by multiple goroutines.
 The struct now embeds a mutex so operations like `Start`, `Deal`, `AddAction` and `ActionStrings` are safe for concurrent use.

+Package `pkg/models` contains a multi-threaded test (`TestGameConcurrentInvalidOps`) that stresses these methods.

 ## Compact Action Log